danzek/annotationis/Operating Systems/Windows/BITS.md

     Microsoft-Windows-Bits-Client/(Microsoft-Windows-Bits-Client/Operational.evtx

-On Windows 10, it apppears the BITS transfers are stored in a `.db` file (and I also observed `.log` files) in the same location.
-BITS v5.0 is included in Windows 10, where the version of `%windir%\System32\QMgr.dll` is "`7.8.xxxx.xxxx`".
-I am not sure how to parse this database file yet (please contact me to let me know or fork this repo and issue a pull request to this page explaining it more!).
+On newer versions of Windows 10, the BITS transfers are stored in a `.db` file (and I also observed `.log` files) in the same location.
+This appears to be an ESE database.

 ## Tools